 All Americans deserve equal rights, dignity, and access.
-We cannot let the GOP discriminate against the LGBTQIA community with thinly veiled “religious liberty” bills.
-The rights of this community must extend to equal treatment in medical care, prisons, the military, and housing.
+We cannot allow discrimination against the LGBTQIA community in any aspect of American life, including equal treatment in employment, medical care, education, housing and the military.